sjwild/sjwild.github.io/_posts/2021-08-07-state-space-vote-intention.markdown

 ```

 ## Plotting house effects
-Finally, we can post-processes the data, and produce plots similar to Jackman's.
+Finally, we can post-process the data, and produce plots similar to Jackman's.
 First, we produce our house effects.
-House effects are the bias of each polling firm--that is, how far off, on average, the polls are from the "true" latent voting intention.
-The Turing house effects are similar in magnitude to Jackman's, but not exact, and the credible intervals are smaller.
+House effects are the bias of each polling firm--that is, how far off, on average, the polls of a specific firm are from the "true" latent voting intention.
+The Turing house effects are similar in magnitude to Jackman's, but the credible intervals are smaller and the point estimates slightly greater in magnitude.
 This probably has to do with how I defined the model.
 For my purposes right now, that's good enough.

 ```julia
 # Extract house effects and plot